leandroschabarum/teleAlerts/README.md

 #!/bin/bash

 myrunningcommand | python teleAlerts.py
-# remember that myrunningcommand has to have an output, otherwise the input of teleAlerts.py will be empty
 ```

+Remember that 'myrunningcommand' has to have an output, otherwise the input of teleAlerts.py will be empty.